siriusastrebe/syc/README.md

 Occasionally, you'll want to be notified when a remote source changes your variable.

-    function alertMe (changes) {
+    function alertMe (change) {
-        console.log(changes);
+        console.log(change);
     }

     syc.watch('name', alertMe)

 This will pop up an alert every time you receive a remote change to an object bound to the variable 'name'.

-`changes` has the following properties available to it:
+`change` has the following properties available to it:

-`variable` - The variable whose property was modified.
+`change.variable` - The variable whose property was modified.

-`property` - The modified property.
-The actual changed value can be found in `variable[property]`.
+`change.property` - The modified property.
+The actual changed value can be found in `change.variable[change.property]`.

+`change.root` - The root of the syc variable that triggered the watcher.

-`old_value` - A record of the previous value held in `variable[property]`.
+`change.old_value` - A record of the previous value held in `change.variable[change.property]`.

-`change_type` - Any one of `add`, `update` or `delete`.
+`change.change_type` - Any one of `add`, `update` or `delete`.

-`paths` - This is a nested list of the full path from the root of the syc variable to the location of the change.
+`change.paths` - This is a 2-dimensional list.
+Each inner list is a full path from the root of the syc variable to the location of the change.
+Cycles are only counted once.

 *Note:* Server side watchers have access to the originating socket `function (changes, socket)`

-## Verifiers
+## Verifiers (Server side)

 While watchers are good for alerting changes after they happen, often you'll want to verify that a change is harmless before it takes effect.
+Verifiers look similar to watchers, but `change` has an additional property `result`.

-    function check (change, object, property, change_type, paths, old_value, socket)
+    function check (change, socket) {
+      if (typeof change.result !== 'string')
+        return false
+      else
+        return true
+    }

+    Syc.verify('name', check)

+If a client makes a change, verify will be called *before* the change happens.
+If the verifier returns a truthy value, the change is accepted and then any watchers will be called.
+If falsy, the verifier drops the change, watchers will not be called, and the client is re-synced.

+`change.result` can be modified within the verifying function and whatever value contained in change.result when the verifier returns will be used. **warning** change.result sometimes can reference an existing object, and modifications to change.result will reflect even if the verifier returns false.

 - - -
 This library is a work in progress.

-Planned features: Verifiers, Observers, Synchronization/Integrity checks, Converting an existing variable to a Syc variable.
+Planned features: Observers, Converting an existing variable to a Syc variable.

 Syc currently supports nested arrays/objects any number of levels deep, and circular data structures.
 Try it!